 But I could have a baby with him in a heartbeat.

 “Huh?
 How so?”
 Ayo asked Aseela.
-“You don’t want the bastard to cheat on you?”
+“You don’t want the brute to accuse you of cheating on him?”

 Aseela nodded.
 “I want to establish control.
 Freedom.”